Morocco Fly & Ride – FAQs

 20. What will the weather be like?

 November in Marrakech can be hot and sweaty or rainy, but once over the Atlas the desert climate and greater elevation means days are usually sunny and warm.
-One November we spent three days flood-bound in a hotel and one November became much chillier than normal (but was still above freezing in the mornings).
-The November of 2022 was hotter than normal.
+One November we spent three days flood-bound in a hotel and another November became much chillier than normal (but was still above freezing in the mornings).
+The November of 2023 was much hotter than normal; well over 30°C in Marrakech end of the month.

 For all tours, it best to be ready for rain although this hardly ever happens.